 Montmartre (18th arrondissement)

-Once flocked by artists and intellectuals, this creative seat of Paris is also located at an elevation.
+Once flocked by artists and intellectuals, this neighborhood in our Paris arrondissements guide is also located at an elevation.
 This means that you get some of the best views of the city from here.
 Leave the crowds far behind at the Sacre Coeur Basilica and explore the neighborhood by going off the beaten track.
 Rue Paul Albert and the street adjacent to Place Dalida are devoid of tourists and extremely picturesque.
 Plus, there is some very good street art to be seen along the way too!
 The other, slightly hidden attraction of this neighborhood is undoubtedly Le mur des je t’aime or the Wall of Love, located in the Jehan Rictus garden square.
 This 40 square meter tiled wall has “I love you” scribbled over it in almost all world languages and is an Instagram treat!

-Arc de Triomphe and Champs de Elysses
+Arc de Triomphe and Champs de Elysses-8th arrondissement

-Sacre Couer Basilica
+Sacre Couer Basilica- 18th arrondissement

-One Day in Paris.
-Where should you eat?
+Paris Arrondissements Guide: Where should you eat?

 You cannot go wrong with food in Paris, one of the gastronomic heavy weights of the western world.
 I was advised by fellow travel bloggers to stay far away from touristy cafes with “service continu” signs posted that served the same cookie cutter food to visitors.
 During summer, Parisian cafes and restaurants are not open throughout the day but post their summer hours.
 In addition, those plastic laminated menus and generic checkered table clothes are a big give away too.
 We hit up some yummy spots for food which are as follows: